 Let the original length, breadth and height of the room be 3x, 2x and x respectively.

-The new length, breadth and height are 6x, x and x/2 respectively.
+therefore The new length, breadth and height are 6x, x and x/2 respectively.

 Original area of four walls = 6x2 + 4x2 = 10x2